 2. Mix the B Pack thoroughly on a slow speed.

 3. Pour the contents of the B Pack into the larger A Pack.

-4. Mix again thoroughly (ideally with a mixer paddle) for a minimum of three minutes, so that the two components are completely mixed.
+4. Mix again thoroughly on a slow speed (ideally with a mixer paddle) for a minimum of three minutes, so that the two components are completely mixed.